Privacy and protection of our Bebe Ballet Family

 Taking Images of Children

 If Bebe Ballet uses an image of a child it will avoid naming or identifying the child or it will, wherever possible, avoid using both the first name and surname.
-We will not display personal information such as residential address, email address or telephone numbers without gaining consent from the parent/guardian.
-We will not display information about hobbies, likes/dislikes, school, etc as this information can be used as grooming tools by paedophiles or other persons.
-We will only use appropriate images of a child, relevant to our dance school and ensure that the child is suitably clothed in a manner that promotes dance, displays its successes, etc.
+We will not display or give out personal information such as residential address, email address or telephone numbers without gaining consent from the parent/guardian.
+We will only use appropriate images of a child, relevant to our dance school and ensure that the child is suitably clothed in a manner that promotes dance.

 Supervision and Duty of Care